renanmachad/my-app-backend/README.md

 This project is was made using Laravel framework in RESTAPI format, using the MYSQL like database.
 To running the project
+## Why .env is here?
+To avoid problems I left the .env file in the project

 - Clone repository
 - Run `php composer install`